gulyaasferenc/rxjs-indexeddb/README.md

 })
 ```
 -----------
-> Get a value from the named indexed db based on the given key
+> Get a value from the named indexed db and object store based on the given key
->
 > Returns observable wich gives you the asked value of the given key
 ```javascript
 rxjsIndexedDb.getValue({